It is a good idea to cross reference the alpine climbing list because ski touring blends the lines between mountaineering and skiing.

 2 pairs, i.e. a spare pair.

 Should have removable fleece lining so that they are easier to dry.
-Mountain Hardware’s Outdry membrane is excellent.
+Mountain Hardware’s Outdry membrane is excellent, as are Black Diamond Gore-tex gloves.
 Also consider bringing unlined leather gloves as worn by mountaineers.
 This is because gloves are often worn for protection rather than warmth.

 Woolen ski hat or balaclava